epaaso/sc-luca-explore/README.md

 ### VS Code

-You can also skip the port forwarding and work in a more integrated environment, by using the remote explorer and dev contianers feature of VScode.
+You can also skip the port forwarding and work in a more integrated environment, by using the remote explorer and dev containers feature of Vscode.

-Just add a new host for the remote host via shh and enter it.
-VScode will automatically install all the necessary packages to be able to interact with the host.
+Just add a new host for the remote host via shh and open a new Vscode window inside that host.
+Vscode will automatically install all the necessary packages to be able to interact with the host.
 After that go to the Dev Containers tab in the Remote Explorer tab and choose the container that you ran as per the instructions above.

 When opening a notebook, we recommend attaching to a running jupyter server, which is launched with the `jl` command in a shell in the container, like above.
-This avoids losing the running kernel if you close the window you are working on.
+This avoids losing the running kernel if you close the Vscode window you are working on.

-A problem with vscode is that it does not offer a way to shutdown notebooks in an external jupyter server, you'll have to do it manually with a notebook to delete not recently used kernels in `./utils/cull-kernels.ipynb`.
+A problem with Vscode is that it does not offer a way to shutdown notebooks in an external jupyter server, you'll have to do it manually with a notebook to delete not recently used kernels in `./utils/cull-kernels.ipynb`.
 It uses api calls.

 ## Folder structure